exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 ### Starting a database

 It is **critical** that only one database is configured to run at a time.
 Starting both the active and passive databases at the same time will result in data corruption.
-There is no mechanism which will prevent you from accidentally starting the incorrect database, therefore ensure that you check the states of each database before starting any!
+If you try to start the passive database while the active database is running, you will receive an error message that the data volume is in use.
+Only start a database if both databases are in the setup state.

 1. Check the state of each database with the following command:
    ```